devak23/stockmarket-glossary/AssetTurnOverRatio.md

 # Asset Turn Over Ratio

 Asset turnover ratio represents the efficiency with which a company is able to use investments in its assets.
 It is defined as a ratio of sales and assets.
-Effectively, an asset turnover ratio intimates an investor the amount of sales that a company can generate from an investment of ₹1 in its assets.

-A company with a high asset turnover indicates can generate a higher amount of sales from the same investment in its assets than a company with low asset turnover.
+Effectively, its a measure of how much sales does the company generate with every incremental ₹1 investment.

 Asset turnover is also a representative of capital-intensiveness of the business of the company.
 It means that the companies with a low asset turnover would need to invest a higher amount of money in their assets to generate sales.
 Whereas the companies with a higher asset turnover would need to invest a lower amount of money in their assets to generate sales.